The law states that a customer must be at least 21 years of age to purchase alcohol.

 bottom left for the dates that the person turns 18 and 21 years of age.

 Cards issued to people age 21 and over are horizontal in format.
 The background image is of the state capitol.

 Check the expiration date to verify that the card is valid.

 - Altered ID: valid identification that is altered to change critical information

 - Borrowed ID: valid identification used by another person

 If you are unsure whether an ID is valid, do not sell alcoholic beverages.
 One technique is to compare the ID to a secondary form of identification.
 Examples may include a credit card, social security card, student ID, and a fishing or hunting license.
-Be careful when accepting any ID as a second form.
-There are people who will fake another form of ID.
-Once you have the first type of ID, keep it and then ask for another one.
+Be careful when accepting any ID as a second form to ensure that the second form of ID is valid.
 Hold them both together and compare to see if they match.